 You must follow strict work health and safety requirements when working with asbestos containing materials (ACM) and respirable crystalline silica (RCS).

 As a minimum, contractors, including approved subcontractors and their workers, need to comply with the:

 Incidents and hazards

-If it is a notifiable incident, as defined by the Work Health and Safety Regulation 2011 or electrical safety laws, you must report to the nominated QBuild representative and the relevant authority as soon as you become aware of the incident.
+If it's a notifiable incident, as defined by the Work Health and Safety Regulation 2011 or Electrical Safety Laws, you must report to the nominated QBuild representative and the relevant authority as soon as you become aware of the incident.

 These authorities include: